satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 If you would like to compress your self-calibrated LUTs, please read the following instructions:: https://github.com/satgit62/How-to-compress-the-LUT-table-and-use-it-in-HyperHDR

-# HyperHDR Image Processing - Live calibration
+# HyperHDR Image Processing - RGBCMYK Live calibration

 Finally, you can make fine adjustments such as RGB-gamma, RGB-Temperature or saturation under Image Processing using calibrated colour templates.
 You can download the colour templates from the top of the main page.